Nury Turkel: Early life

-Turkel was born in a detention center in Kashgar (Kashi) during the Cultural Revolution.
+Turkel was born in a re-education camp in Kashgar during the Cultural Revolution.
 Turkel's grandfather had been associated with Uyghur nationalists and his mother was interned when she was six months pregnant.
-Turkel and his mother lived in the detention center for the first four months of his life.
+Turkel lived in the detention center for the first four months of his life.
 Turkel's father was a professor and his mother was a businesswoman.
 He completed his primary and middle school in his homeland.
 In 1991, he was admitted by Northwest A&F University in Shaanxi Province, China.
-In 1995, Turkel received his bachelor's degree and went to the United States for his higher education, never returning to China.
-He has a Master of Arts in International Relations and a Juris Doctor degree from American University.
+In 1995, Turkel received his BA and went to the United States for graduate education, never returning to China.
+Turkel has a Master of Arts in international relations and a Juris Doctor from American University.